figure-io/polymer-timeseries/README.md

 <a name="evt-annotations"></a>
 #### 'annotations'

-The element emits an `annotations` when the `annotations` attribute changes.
+The element emits an `annotations` when the `annotations` property changes.

 ``` javascript
 el.addEventListener( 'annotations', function onEvent( evt ) {